Table of Contents

 Should I start with a free or paid Telegram community?

-Start free if you have fewer than 500 followers and no proven content track record.
+Start free if you have fewer than 500 engaged followers and no proven content track record.
 A free channel lets you test content angles, build an audience, and collect social proof before charging.
-Once you hit consistent engagement and members start asking for more, switch to paid.
-Paprika makes the transition seamless.
+Once you see consistent engagement and members asking for more, switch to paid.
+The transition takes minutes with Paprika.

 How much should I charge for a paid Telegram community?

 Most successful Telegram creators charge between $5 and $30 per month.
-Start at the lower end to reduce friction and build your first member base.
-You can raise prices once you have 50 or more paying members and consistent content delivery.
-The sweet spot depends on your niche and the depth of value you provide.
+Start at the lower end to reduce friction and build your first paying member base.
+Raise prices once you have 50 or more paying members and a consistent posting schedule.
+The sweet spot for most niches is $10 to $15 per month.

 Can I run a free and paid Telegram channel at the same time?

-Yes, and you should.
-The free-to-paid funnel is the highest-converting model for Telegram creators.
+Yes, and the best creators do.
+The free-to-paid funnel is the highest-converting model on Telegram.
 Post broad value in your free channel, tease premium content, and link to your paid channel.
-Paprika handles the access enforcement automatically so you can focus on creating content for both channels.
+Paprika handles access enforcement automatically so you focus on content for both channels.

 What is the average churn rate for paid communities?

-Even well-run paid communities see 5 to 10 percent monthly churn.
-That means you need a steady flow of new members just to maintain your numbers.
-A free channel acting as a funnel solves this by constantly warming up new prospects who already know your content quality before they pay.
+Healthy paid communities target 85 to 92 percent monthly retention, meaning 8 to 15 percent churn.
+That requires a steady flow of new members to maintain or grow your numbers.
+A free channel funnel solves this by constantly warming up new prospects who already know your content quality before they pay.
 For the full playbook on reducing churn in paid communities, see our dedicated guide.

 Building tools for Telegram creators to monetize their communities.